 This guide covers additional voluntary contributions (A V Cs) to help you understand how A V Cs fit into the overall picture of sending view data to the ecosystem.
 It includes detailed information about A V C view data, timings to provide A V C view data, A V C matching criteria and decisions to be made about A V Cs.

-However, A V Cs are a complex area so we have produced a separate guide called ‘A V Cs and Dashboards’ to compliment this guide.
+However, A V Cs are a complex area, so we have produced a separate guide called ‘A V Cs and Dashboards’ to compliment this guide.
 It provides lots of practical information covering:

 reconciling main scheme records with A V Cs – including a template reconciliation report